first season, second chapter

 Thus spoke the Emperor Daoguang (1782-1850)

-Yiwu Tea has been described in many ways, and many verses of poetries tried to catch its essence; yet, every single sentence talks about harmony and, more broadly, to a close affinity with the Chinese culture intended as a balance of a gentle, elegant and restraint exteriority, and a gentle yet harder and lively interiority.
+Yiwu Tea has been described in a variety of ways, and numerous poems have attempted to capture its essence; however, each sentence discusses harmony and, more generally, a close affinity with Chinese culture intended as a balance between a gentle, elegant, and restrained exteriority and a gentle, yet harder, and lively interiority.

 In the ancient"Guoyu" it is written: